-Visitor: Wow, this auto loan calculator sure has a lot of options.
+Wow, this calculator sure has a lot of options and features.

 VERY IMPORTANT - You must enter a 0 if you want a value calculated.
 A few users have wondered why this is.
 They want to know why the calculator does not just recalculate the last calculation if they change one of the inputs such as the amount of the loan.